AdobeDocs/commerce-webapi/src/pages/_includes/graphql/customer-address-output-24.md

 `uid` | ID! | The unique ID of an attribute value `code` | String! | The attribute code

-Currently, `AttributeValueInterface` has 2 different implementations: `AttributeValue` and `AttributeSelectedOptions`.
+Currently, `AttributeValueInterface` has two different implementations: `AttributeValue` and `AttributeSelectedOptions`.

-Apart from the attributes described for `AttributeValueInterface`, the `AttributeValue` contains the following:
+In addition to the attributes described for `AttributeValueInterface`, the `AttributeValue` contains the following:

 Attribute |  Data Type | Description
 --- | --- | ---
 `value` | String! | The attribute value

-On the other hand, the `AttributeSelectedOptions` contains the following attributes:
+The `AttributeSelectedOptions` object contains the following attributes:

 Attribute |  Data Type | Description
 --- | --- | ---
-`selected_options` | [AttributeSelectedOptionInterface!]! | An array with selected option(s) for select or multiselect attribute
+`selected_options` | [AttributeSelectedOptionInterface!]! | An array containing selected options for a select or multiselect attribute

 The `AttributeSelectedOptionInterface` contains the following attributes: